CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 Channels within the same group need to use the same output rate.
 If any channel in a group uses D-Shot then all channels in the group need to use D-Shot.

+BiDirectional DShot available on the first 8 outputs.

 A buzzer alarm signal is available on Timer 14.

 ### Analog Inputs (Purple Fade)